Page images

 EPUB

-as the other.
-After this manner was the death of James revenged: it is true, it was a barbarous one; but it was revenged by punishments fo cruel, that they feemed to exceed the bounds of humanity: for fuch extreme kinds of punishment do not fo much reftrain the minds of the vulgar, by the fear of feverity, as enrage them to do, or fuffer any thing; neither do they fo much deter wicked men from committing fuch barbarous actions, as lessen their terror by often beholding them; efpecially if the spirits of the criminals be fo hardened, that they finch not at their punishment.
+as the other. death of James revenged: it is true, it was a barbarous one; but it was revenged by punishments fo cruel, that they feemed to exceed the bounds of humanity: for fuch extreme kinds of punishment do not fo much reftrain the minds of the vulgar, by the fear of feverity, as enrage them to do, or fuffer any thing; neither do they fo much deter wicked men from committing fuch barbarous actions, as lessen their terror by often beholding them; especially if the spirits of the criminals be fo hardened, that they finch not at their punishment.
 For among the ignorant populace, "a ftubborn confidence is fome

-times praised for a firm and fteddy conftancy."
+times praised for a firm and fteddy conftan"cy."
 James departed this life in the year 1437, the 20th day of February, when he had reigned thirteen years, and in the 44th year of his age.
-So great diligence was used in revenging his death, that within forty days all the confpirators were taken, and put to death.
+So great diligence was ufed in revenging his death, that within forty days all the confpirators were taken, and put to death.
 He left one fon behind him, the younger of the twins, half of whofe face (fee the various operations of nature) was perfect fcarlet.

 [blocks in formation]